MI-OSiRIS/mi-osiris.github.io/_posts/2016-11-18-osiris-at-supercomputing-2016.md

 <hr>

+Thanks to everyone on the OSiRIS team at University of Michigan, Wayne State University, Indiana University, and Michigan State University for making the conference a great success!

 <img src="{{IMAGE_PATH}}/sc16/its-signature-vertical.png" alt="UM ITS Logo" class="lf" style="width:20%">
 We appreciate the support of Dan Kirkland and Dan Eklund from the UM ITS team.
 Their hard work before and during the conference made sure we had stable, fast network paths to the conference and on the showroom floor.